Ondřej Kolář (politician)

 Ondřej Kolář (born 13 March 1984) is a Czech politician and lawyer who has been a member of the European Parliament since July 2024, representing TOP 09.
-He was previous a member of the Chamber of Deputies of the Czech Republic from 2021 to 2024, and mayor of the Prague 6 district from 2014 until 2022.
+He was previously a member of the Chamber of Deputies of the Czech Republic from 2021 to 2024, and mayor of the Prague 6 district from 2014 until 2022.

 Early life

 Kolář was born in Prague, the son of Czech diplomat Petr Kolář.
 In his childhood he lived in Norway, Sweden, and Ireland.
 After returning to the Czech Republic, Kolář studied media studies at the Faculty of Social Sciences, Charles University and law at the University of West Bohemia.
 He also completed the international legal theories program at American University Washington College of Law and one year of German studies at Trinity College Dublin.
 In 2011, Kolář started working as secretary to the Foreign Minister and TOP 09 leader Karel Schwarzenberg.

 Political career

 Prague 6

 In 2013, Kolář became the chairman of the TOP 09 branch in Prague 6.
 In October 2014, he led TOP 09 to victory in the municipal elections, and was elected mayor of the district in November 2014.

 In April 2017, Kolář received media attention after Prague City Hall paid 50,000 CZK for his interview in the men's magazine Playboy.
 The city hall attributed the payment to an employee error.
 Kolář resolved the situation by paying Prague 6 the amount for the article.

 According to a survey by Phoenix Research, Kolář was the second-most popular district mayor in Prague in 2017.